Why Local Elections in the UK Moved Bonds, the Pound, and Stocks

 Meanwhile, the “can’t-ignore-it” basics kept climbing:

-Markets reacted like they usually do to a hotter inflation read with stocks slipping and Treasury yields climbing as investors priced in a longer wait for easier interest-rate policy.
+Markets reacted like they usually do to a hotter inflation read, with stocks slipping and treasury yields climbing as investors priced in a longer wait for easier interest-rate policy.

 Right after the release: